What Is the ‘Worst Script’ Reese Witherspoon Has Ever Read? An Investigation

 However, it’s not a perfect fit.
 Witherspoon says “two Oscar winners” did the film, and while there are two other Oscar-nominated actresses in The Dilemma, Winona Ryder and Queen Latifah, neither actually won.
 She could be referring to the film’s Oscar-winning director, Ron Howard — after all, she never explicitly says that the Oscar winners are actors — but if the worst script Witherspoon ever read was eventually directed by an Academy Award winner, don’t you think she would have emphasized that in her blind item?
 And finally, The Dilemma went into production in 2010 and was released in 2011, which places it somewhat outside the timeline Witherspoon has offered for when she read it.

-One recent film that did star two Oscar-winning actresses and could be deemed a comedy is 2013’s American Hustle, David O. Russell’s double-crossing hit with Christian Bale, Amy Adams, and Jennifer Lawrence.
+One recent film that did star two Oscar-adjacent actresses and could be deemed a comedy is 2013’s American Hustle, David O. Russell’s double-crossing hit with Christian Bale, Amy Adams, and Jennifer Lawrence.
 But let’s be honest, Reese totally would have done that movie, and even if you’re not a fan of the film, it’s hardly a script so egregious that it could be deemed the worst thing ever written.
 One movie that could fit that bill is 2015’s Mortdecai, a Johnny Depp bomb co-starring Oscar winner Gwyneth Paltrow.
 The only fly in the ointment here is that Depp has never actually won an Oscar, though it’s possible that since he’s a three-time nominee, Witherspoon thinks he must have picked one up along the way.
 (This is a crucial question to ask when trying to solve the mystery: How much of an Oscar buff is Reese Witherspoon?
 Sure, she’s won one herself, but might she wrongly assume other nominated veterans have, too?)

 Before moving on to my best guess, let’s revisit what Witherspoon said this week in the Hollywood Reporter: